 Visit and you’ll realize why El Yunque is high on my list of the best stuff to do in Puerto Rico.

 👉 Local Tip – When you go to El Yunque, bring water, a good pair of sneakers, a change of clothes, and good company.
 Don’t go within the trails alone since accidents are frequent.

-If you’re looking for a mix of nature and history, Arecibo is your final destination.
+If you’re looking for a mix of nature and history, Arecibo should definitely be on your list of places to go in Puerto Rico.
 Check out Cueva Ventana, a cave on top of a hill in Arecibo.
 It is famous for its window-like opening and petroglyphs.
 Getting inside is tricky, but seeing the petroglyphs the Taino Indians drew on the walls and the scenery is worth the effort.